iLVL-Key/FFXI/addons/leaderboard/readme.md

 - `report` - Receive a score report via tell. (receive command via tell only)

 ### Current Known Issues
 - In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline, when they are online, resulting in the player receiving an item without the tell to inform them of it.
-I have seen this myself a total of twice ever, but something to be aware of.
+I have only seen this myself a total of twice ever, but something to be aware of.

 ### Version History